Welcome to the website of the conductor Nicolò Umberto Foron

 - I am very proud to be selected to work together with Maestro Riccardo Muti in the Italian Opera Academy in Ravenna as one of only 5 […]

-During his stay in the Netherlands, he had the opportunity to deepen his knowledge of modern music.
-Important for was on the one hand the composition lessons, among others with Joël Bons, but also the close cooperation with many contemporary composers.
-He also organized his own concerts and opera productions, such as the Opera Forward Festival or the Grachtenfestival.
-Nicolò conducted the world premiere of the short opera Verbena by Boris Bezemer at the National Opera in Amsterdam.
-The premiere of Kamisama by Frieda Joanna at the Conservatorium van Amsterdam followed in 2018, as well as the world premiere of the opera production Totem by David Ko at the Academy of Theater and Dance in Amsterdam.
-In the same year Nicolò conducts the world premiere of the Dutch opera Niet de Klucht van de Koe by Brechtje van Dijk.
+In 2014, Nicolò began his Bachelor of Conducting and later Master of Conducting at the renowned Nationale Master of Orkestdirectie at the Conservatorium van Amsterdam.
+He was taught by Ed Spanjaard, Lukas Vis, Jac van Steen, Antony Hermus and Kenneth Montgomery.
+In the Netherlands, he had the opportunity to organise his own concerts and opera productions, such as at the Opera Forward Festival and the Grachtenfestival as well as having the opportunity to conduct the world premiere of the opera Verbena by Boris Bezemer at the National Opera in Amsterdam.
+Consequently in 2018, Nicolò conducted the premiere of Kamisama by Frieda Joanna at the Conservatorium van Amsterdam, the world premiere of the opera production Totem by David Ko at the Academy of Theater and Dance in Amsterdam and lastly the world premiere of the opera Niet de Klucht van de Koe, opening the Grachtenfestival.

-Nicolò often performs as a concert pianist with his younger sister Mira Marie Foron, Violin.
+Nicolò often performs as a concert pianist with his younger sister, violinist Mira Marie Foron.

 Classical Music Management